 How does it work?

-Your Co-op teacher is your monitoring teacher and will work with the placement supervisor and your subject-related teacher to develop a Co-operative Education Learning Plan (CELP) that is designed to complement your strengths, interests, and needs, thus enhancing your preparation for the future
+Students will participate in a paid or unpaid work experience opportunity for either a full or half day.
+Your PAE teacher is your monitoring teacher and will work with the placement supervisor to develop a Co-operative Education Learning Plan (CELP) that is designed to complement your strengths, interests, and needs, thus enhancing your preparation for the future.

 Your placement supervisor will guide your learning through appropriate training and supervision.
 The supervisor meets with your teacher to assist with the development of the Co-operative Education Learning Plan (CELP) and to provide formative evaluation of your work performance.